 I am trying to tell you that they are REALLY moist (you’re cringing at the word.
 I know) and juicy and NOT A TEENSY BIT DRY.
 You may have decoded my lingo if you’ve been around awhile.

 But you still probably didn’t.

 Don’t let the stuffing and rolling of our farm-fresh friend get to your noggin.
-It really is S-I-M-P-L-E and so worth all the tedious hand motions and pricking-your-fingers-with-toothpicks shenanigans that comes with it.
+Just like the everything bagel chicken, it really is S-I-M-P-L-E and so worth all the tedious hand motions and pricking-your-fingers-with-toothpicks shenanigans that comes with it.
 Just picture the ooohhhsss and ahhs of the peeps as their minds are BOGGLED with the thoughts “What kind of wizard, who knows how to make fancy-people roll ups of the chicken variety, lives in her kitchen sink?!”